jart/cosmopolitan/README.md

 length decoder Xed ravaged down to 3kb in size using Tim Patterson code stunts.
-So you can absolutely code high-performance lightweight fabless x86 microprocessors using any hobbyist board without royalties, because Xed tells us which parts of the encoding space now belong to the people
+So you can absolutely code high-performance lightweight fabless x86 microprocessors using any hobbyist board without royalties, because Xed tells us which parts of the encoding space now belong to the people.
+Please see [third_party/xed/x86ild.greg.c] to learn more.

 ## Integrated Development Environment

-Your Cosmopolitan IDE is based on Emacs.
-When used alongside `make tags` it can automate certain toilsome problems such as adding an include line by typing `C-c C-h` with the cursor over a symbol.
-Please install these:
+Your Cosmopolitan IDE is based on whichever editor you love most.
+Emacs configs are provided, showing how `make tags` can be used to automate certain toil, such as adding include lines by typing `C-c C-h` over a symbol.
+We recommend trying the following:

-    sudo bash -c "$(wget -O - https://apt.llvm.org/llvm.sh)" sudo apt install gdb ragel ctags clang-format-10  # <-recommended git clone git@github.com:jart/cosmopolitan.git && cd cosmopolitan
+    sudo bash -c "$(wget -O - https://apt.llvm.org/llvm.sh)" sudo apt install gdb ragel ctags clang-format-10 git clone git@github.com:jart/cosmopolitan.git && cd cosmopolitan
-    tool/scripts/install-emacs.sh    # recommended over apt
+    tool/scripts/install-emacs.sh    # Emacs 26.1 has a bug
     tool/scripts/configure-emacs.sh  # adds load statements
     make tags                        # index all the symbol emacs                            # for power and glory!